-I’m a chartered and registered Clinical Psychologist practitioner.
-I qualified as a psychologist in 2008.
-I did my training in Portugal (‘Licenciatura’) which is academically equivalent to the British Clinical Psychology doctorate.
+Dr Andreia Santo is a chartered and registered Clinical Psychologist practitioner.
+She qualified as a psychologist in 2008 and did her training in Portugal (‘Licenciatura’) which is academically equivalent to the British Clinical Psychology doctorate.

-I studied at the Faculty of Human and Social Sciences of Algarve University in Faro, Portugal.
-I did a full-time year placement in an internationally known Early Intervention Service in the city of Coimbra (Projecto Integrado de Intervençāo Precoce), where I provided psychological assessments and interventions to children and parents/carers, and participated in different projects promoting social inclusion and emotional health awareness.
-I’ve undergone professional placements in two other services, namely in the National Health System where I worked with all age groups for 9 months (Health Centre of Faro), and in a council service (Junta de Freguesia da Se) for 13 months.
+Dr Andreia studied at the Faculty of Human and Social Sciences of Algarve University in Faro, Portugal.
+She did a full-time year placement in an internationally known Early Intervention Service in the city of Coimbra called Projecto Integrado de Intervençāo Precoce, where she provided psychological assessments and interventions to children and parents/carers, and participated in different projects promoting social inclusion and emotional health awareness.
+Dr Andreia has undergone professional placements in two other services, namely in the National Health System where she worked with all age groups for 9 months (Health Centre of Faro), and in a council service (Junta de Freguesia da Se) for 13 months.

-In Portugal, I did further post-graduate training in Cognitive and Behavioural Therapy during 1 year which is accredited by the Portuguese Association of Behavioural Therapy and by the European Association for Behavioural and Cognitive Therapies.
+In Portugal, she did further post-graduate training in Cognitive and Behavioural Therapy during 1 year which is accredited by the Portuguese Association of Behavioural Therapy and by the European Association for Behavioural and Cognitive Therapies.

-I moved to the UK in 2010.
-I completed a 2 years part-time post-graduate diploma in Family and Systemic Theory at the Tavistock and Portman NHS Foundation Trust in London.
-Since 2010 I have been employed by the NHS in different Child and Adolescent Mental Health Services (CAMHS).
+Dr Andreia moved to the UK in 2010.
+She completed a 2 years part-time post-graduate diploma in Family and Systemic Theory at the Tavistock and Portman NHS Foundation Trust in London.
+Since 2010 Dr Andreia have been employed by the NHS in different Child and Adolescent Mental Health Services (CAMHS).

-In 2014 I started my private clinical practice where I’ve been able to offer psychological support not only to children and young people, adults, couples and families.
+In 2014, Dr Andreia started her private clinical practice where she has been able to offer psychological support not only to children and young people, adults, couples and families.

-I’m currently still working for the NHS, and privately.
-I’m based in the Child and Adolescent Mental Health Neuro-Developmental service Bedford, and currently taking new referrals for private work.
+She is still working for the NHS, and privately.
+She is based in the Child and Adolescent Mental Health service in the Isle of Wight and currently taking new referrals for online private work.